Wayne-AJP-Byrne/Tectronics-4051-Emulator-file-conversion/README.md

 # Tectronics-4051-Emulator-file-conversion
 With thanks to Monty McGraw for his time.

-pre-reqs : python 3 must be installed.
+pre-reqs : python 3 must be installed (and the emulator of course 😎) .

 A simple program to convert a text file to the Tectronics 4051 Emulator flash drive format